rlmoser99/rock-paper-scissors/README.md

 # Rock Paper Scissors Project
 JavaScript Project from The Odin Project.
-Part One: (https://www.theodinproject.com/courses/web-development-101/lessons/rock-paper-scissors?ref=lnav).
-Part Two: (https://www.theodinproject.com/courses/web-development-101/lessons/dom-manipulation?ref=lnav#practice).
+[Part One](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors) and [Part Two](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/dom-manipulation#practice)

 ## Project Reflections
 First, I had to create a rock, paper, scissors game that was only played in the console.
 This project code can be viewed in the "index-original.html" file.
 After I created this game, I was not satisfied with how often the computer choose "rock", compared to "paper" or "scissors".
 I noticed that it would often choose "rock", so I recorded the results of 50 random choices.
 My hypothesis was correct - 25 of them were "rock", 15 were "paper" and 10 were "scissors".
 Therefore, I choose to re-work this function using the modulo operation, which created a more randomized output.
 Using the new function, I recorded 50 random choices and each output happened between 15-17 times.